In this series:

 Before I finish the edges of a project,

-I usually over dye it with coffee.
+I sometimes over dye it with coffee.

 To coffee dye, wet the punched project with water